Whale Fall

 Research Methodology

-The research methodology for the Whale Fall project combined primary and secondary research to ensure accuracy and depth.
-Primary research included interviews with experts such as Ed Fox (Whale & Dolphin Conservation, UK), Sonja Eisfeld (marine ecology and plastic pollution researcher), Emma Eastcott (Head of Safe Seas, Whale & Dolphin Conservation, UK), and artist Cassie Vaughan.
+We interviewed experts such as Ed Fox (Whale & Dolphin Conservation, UK), Sonja Eisfeld (marine ecology and plastic pollution researcher), Emma Eastcott (Head of Safe Seas, Whale & Dolphin Conservation, UK), and artist Cassie Vaughan.
 Field visits to the Natural History Museum and the Whale and Dolphin Conservation (WDC) Head Office further enriched the findings.
 Secondary research involved consulting academic literature, including How to Speak Whale by Tom Mustill, reports on plastic pollution's impacts on whales, and studies on whale fall ecosystems by Craig R. Smith and Amy R. Baco.
 Additionally, creative inspirations were drawn from artistic projects and exhibitions, such as the Refik Anadol Exhibition at the Serpentine Gallery, to enhance the project's narrative and visual storytelling.

 Conceptualisation